Two weeks of devotional reflections

 Taking courage

 As the disciples sailed across Lake Galilee, they were suddenly engulfed by a storm.
 With their little fishing boat bobbing up and down in the waves, they became terrified when they saw something moving toward them on the water.
 Then the seeming apparition spoke.
 It was Jesus.
+"Take courage.
+It is I," He said.
+Jesus' presence immediately chased away their anxiety and distress.
+(Matthew 14:25-33)

 One day I encountered Pastor Odius Merzilus on a dusty Haitian road.
 This 35-year veteran of the ministry was trudging up to a mountain village where he was trying to plant a new church.
 We talked about the lack of rain.
 We talked about the malnourished kids coming to his school.
-We talked about the open opposition some of his congregation were encountering at the hands of voodoo followers.
+We talked about persecution some of his people were encountering at the hands of voodoo followers.
 Then, just as we were parting, our talk turned to the Lord and what He was doing in our lives.
 As I drove away, Odius' face crinkled into a smile.
 "Take courage," he shouted as he waved goodbye. [ e-book on missions in Haiti ]

 In the desperate situations of life, we need to be wary of trusting our senses.
 We need to look up.
 He is there.
 In life's anxious moments, we need to listen for His voice: "It is I. Do not be afraid."